Course Descriptions

 COMP 483 Cryptography This course provides a mathematics-based introduction to cryptography.
 Students will study the algorithms and security of various symmetric-key and public-key cryptosystems, and will write programs to implement several different cryptographic algorithms.
 Students will also gain some awareness of the social, ethical, and political issues related to cryptography.
 COMP-104, COMP-105, or COMP-150 and MATH-250 or MATH-316 or MATH-330.
 All course prerequisites must be met with a minimum grade of C-.

-COMP 484 Computing for Env.
-Science In this class we will use concepts and techniques from computer science to address and understand problems in environmental science.
+COMP 484 Computing for Environment and Social Justice In this class we will use concepts and techniques from computer science to address and understand problems in environmental science.
 We will explore the application of computational intelligence to environmental data, current solutions to create, collect, store, process, model, and distribute data and information, as well as the environmental impacts of computers.
-Must have taken COMP-210 with a C- or better.
+COMP-210.
+All course prerequisites must be met with a minimum grade of C-.

 COMP 485 History & Future of Computing This course will discuss the history and future of computing.
-COMP-210 with a minimum grade of C-
+COMP-210.
+All course prerequisites must be met with a minimum grade of C-.

 COMP 485 Networking & Distributed Systems This course provides an overview of computer networking principles, protocols, and architecture.
 Students will learn about the Internet, the technologies used to configure local and wide area networks, operating system concepts focusing on network usage and resource sharing, and the ethics and responsibilities of secure networks, focusing on confidentiality, integrity, and authentication.
-Must have taken COMP-230 with a minimum grade of C-
+COMP-230.
+All course prerequisites must be met with a minimum grade of C-.

 COMP 486 Machine Learning An introductory undergraduate course in machine learning.
 The class will briefly cover topics in regression, classification, mixture models, neural networks, and ensemble methods.
 This course uses concrete examples, minimal theory, and production-ready Python frameworks to help you gain an intuitive understanding of the concepts and tools for building intelligent systems.
-Must have taken COMP-101, COMP-105, COMP-107, or COMP-108, and COMP-210 and MATH-112.
+COMP-101, COMP-105, COMP-107, or COMP-108, and COMP-210 and MATH-112.
 All course prerequisites must be met with a minimum grade of C-.

 COMP 488 Topics: Advanced Software Development This course will focus on software development philosophies and practices.
 Topics will include traditional and agile software engineering approaches, open source software development, common processes and tools, and the use of modern AI in software development.
 Students will deepen their skills, including analyzing existing code, developing and refactoring code, developing test cases, interacting with a relational database, working within a team, and managing large projects.
 Students will also further their understanding of their professional responsibilities as software developers, and become familiar with the ACM Code of Ethics.
-Must have previously taken COMP-230
+COMP-230.
+All course prerequisites must be met with a minimum grade of C-.

 COMP 489 Mobile Computing This special topics course will allow students to explore issues in designing and writing mobile applications.
 Topics will include the software development process, memory management, user interface design, user interface building, input methods, data handling, connecting to databases, app development (for iOS and Android), and possibly other specifics such as GPS and motion sensing, and security issues related to mobile device software.
 This course will have both conceptual and hands-on components.
 Students will research and present various topics, install and work with real-world projects, and document and reflect on their learning and their software development progress throughout the course.
-COMP-210 and junior or senior standing
+COMP-210.
+All course prerequisites must be met with a minimum grade of C-.

 COMP 490 Cs Senior Seminar Mobile Computing Each year the Computer Science department offers a senior seminar focusing on team-based software development within a specific context (e.g., mobile, web, or open source software development).
 The context varies from year to year.
 In addition to collaborating on a specific project, students present material on a wide range of software development topics, including software engineering methodologies, professional ethics, and current trends in languages and software development tools.
 As a senior seminar, the course has a strong problem-solving focus, encourages student participation and leadership, develops their communication skills, and stresses integration of the student's full undergraduate experience.
 COMP-210 and senior standing